 Missoula’s average commute tends to only take between 10 – 15 minutes, which doesn’t account for any sort of weather or traffic factors, but it’s still well below the national average.

-Good news, Missoulans aren’t solely dependent on cars.
-Unlike most car dominated cities, only69.2% of residents drive alone to work, some of them coming from neighboring small towns.
+The good news is, Missoulians aren’t solely dependent on cars.
+Unlike most car-dominated cities, only 69.2% of residents drive alone to work, some of them coming from neighboring small towns.

 This is great news for people who would prefer not to drive everywhere!

 Walkability in Missoula is decent, there’s some public transportation, and the city is very bikeable.